How I died

 By the way, I got my way and the play did get produced.
 It was 'The Twelfth Night'.
 Here is the summary as found here.

-"Shakespeare loved to use the device of mistaken identity, and nowhere does he use this convention more skilfully than in Twelfth Night.
+"Shakespeare loved to use the device of mistaken identity, and nowhere does he use this convention more skillfully than in Twelfth Night.
 Viola, surviving a shipwreck, walks ashore at Illyria, and immediately embarks on a gambit to allow her to make her way in a world of men.
 Dressed as a man, Viola, now Cesario, insinuates herself into the service of the Duke of Illyria, Orsino.
-Orsino longs for the love of a neighbouring countess, Olivia , who as she is in mourning for the death of her brother, repels his advances.
+Orsino longs for the love of a neighboring countess, Olivia , who as she is in mourning for the death of her brother, repels his advances.
 When Cesario (Viola) undertakes Orsino's bidding and gains admittance to Olivia's chamber, she becomes infatuated with the messenger.
 Viola (Cesario) then falls in love with Orsino.
 To add to the farce Viola's (Cesario) identical twin, Sebastian arrives on the scene.
 Sebastian has also survived the shipwreck, although Viola thinks he has drowned."
 [The play is mostly about obscure aspects of my recovery and my marriage to Robert Cecil.
 They are unprovable since they are unrecorded in the files of history.
 Also, this information is of little importance today so I won't bother you with most of the details.]

 You must have a strong psychic connection to that person since that is how it works, your will then becomes their will for a short time and your command to breath becomes their breath.

 Again it can only be done if the death is premature.
 The person must have things they were to do in that life in order for it to even have a chance of working.
 It's assisting God.
-It would be otherwise playing God.
+It would otherwise be playing God.

 For those who like stories here is an appropriate one about a request for bringing someone back to life which was refused.
 It's supposed to be from early Buddhism: